mapmeld/postgis-erbil/step-2/README.md

 (TBD: brief intro to OpenStreetMap)

-There are tons of community-built data on OpenStreetMap (OSM), including GeoFabrik country-level downloads
+There are tons of community-built data on OpenStreetMap (OSM).
+You can use the XML API to get all of the data in a specific area, GeoFabrik for country-level downloads, and Overpass to do larger queries.

-I used http://overpass-turbo.eu/ to download schools from OpenStreetMap
+I used http://overpass-turbo.eu/ to download schools from OpenStreetMap and Export to GeoJSON.

 ```
 node